epsilon537/boxlambda/docs/prerequisites.md

 #### MkDocs

 MkDocs is required if you want to build the BoxLambda read-the-docs website.
+From the root of the BoxLambda workspace:

 ```
-pip install mkdocs
-pip install mkdocs-material
+git checkout gh-pages
-pip install pymdown-extensions
+pip install -U -r python-requirements.txt
 ```

 ### Tools you probably don't need